alibg3/tenant-advocate-app/README.md

-# Tenant & Housing Rights Advocate – Streamlit App
+# Tenant & Housing Rights Advocate App

 ## Overview
 This repository contains the **frontend application** for the Tenant & Housing Rights Advocate project.
 It provides an interactive interface where users can upload lease agreements and ask questions in plain English to better understand their tenancy rights.

 The application connects to a **FastAPI-based Agentic RAG backend**, which retrieves relevant legal information and generates grounded, explainable responses.

----

 ## Architecture